- Researcher Manager

 Deleting redundant unaffiliated researchers as a scheduled job

 Unaffiliated authors may become redundant when they are dissociated from any Esploro entities (such as assets).
-By default, Esploro now deletes redundant unaffiliated researchers on a scheduled basis, using the new Delete Non-Affiliated Researchers job.
+By default, Esploro deletes redundant unaffiliated researchers on a scheduled basis, using the new Delete Non-Affiliated Researchers job.
+The job does not delete users that were loaded using the non-affiliated researchers loader.
 To deactivate the job, please contact ExLibris.